maiisthebest/flower-shop/README.md

 1. Clone this repository to your local machine
 1. Navigate to `/server` and follow the [server's ReadMe](./server/README.md) to start the back end.
 1. Navigate to `/client` and follow the [client's ReadMe](./client/README.md) to start the front end.
-1. Start exploring and testing the app as you follow along with the [Getting Started guide](./docs/getting-started.md).
-List of available scripts are detailed in the next section.
+1. Start exploring and testing the app as you follow along with the [Getting Started Guide](./docs/getting-started.md).

 I hope you find this project enjoyable and educational.
 Happy coding!

-## Available scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-The app is now ready to be deployed!

 ## Resources